-The current consumer is primarily middle-aged conservative women in the Midwest.
-We knew we had to find a complementary target with similar values and lifestyle.
+The current consumer is primarily a conservative middle-aged women who lives in the Midwest and has strong family values.
 We targeted new parents (22-39) that are struggling with balancing their family obligations and hectic work schedule.
 Despite their serious need for easy to prepare foods, most consumers agreed they have an interest in cooking and would love to explore it more if they weren't so busy.
-During a social scour, we found that the brand gave customers a feeling of confidence in the kitchen.
+During a social scour, we found that the product gave many customers a feeling of confidence in the kitchen.

 Self-Affirmation: Be the voice in the back of their heads coaching them through it

 Self-confidence can make a home cooked meal an everyday achievement.

 Shake 'N Bake is a gateway to better cooking.

 the champion of those intimidated by home cooking